I could laugh and play

 1. The Pit 2.
 Diehard 3.
 Your Image 4.
 Getting A Grip On Things 5.
 Hellcorn 6.
 Rise 7.
 One Demon To Another 8.
 Unity 9.
 A Guy In A Suit And The Pope 10.
 Back To The Cross 11.
 Confidence 12.
 The Insult Circus 13.
 Thread 14.
 Crucial Moment

 Now this is how thrash metal with an occasional tint of hardcore should sound like.
-The production of The Crucified's debut release is appropriately heavy, much unlike the tinniest sounding crossover albums of the eighties.
+The production of The Crucified's debut release is appropriately heavy, much unlike the tinniest sounding crossover albums of the 1980s.
 As for the music itself, it is convincing thrash metal with more good riffs than on average in the genre.
 Only the singer sounds somewhat plain and blunt more often than not, but that is something you can get used to over time.
 With this kind of good production and surprisingly mature sound, you may actually get an impression that The Crucified were way ahead of their time when this album was originally released.
 It is not exactly loaded with variety, but the quality is constantly high enough so that you are not likely to grow too bored with these songs anyway.
 Definitely a worthwhile release from The Crucified, even slightly refreshing in comparison to many other albums of the time.

 THE CRUCIFIED - The Pillars Of Humanity